What ID3 Tags Should you use in a Podcast?

 This field is often used for show notes and additional information pertaining to the podcast.
 Some people use this field for copyright notices, although if this is your intention, their is a specific copyright tag field dedicated to the purpose.

-As my company (Silicon Bay Limited) produces the monthly podcast for Zen Internet, I use this field as a slight promotional opportunity:
+As I produced the monthly podcast for Zen Internet, I use this field as a slight promotional opportunity:

 Copyright